falkr/ttm4175/pages/networking-2-2020.md

 :goals: After this lab you will be able to:

-- Check the role of routing in networking
-- Use `ip route` for managing routes
 - Recognise the importance of _ports_ in networking
 - Learn basic Docker principles:
     - Images and containers